marz1877/LRCv2/README.md

   - Vocal Melody Isolation using (See below)
   - Covert it to MIDI using (See Below), for Karaoke Pitch matching.

-- One LRCv2 file can have all features - Synced Lyrics + Meaning + Translation + Chords + Kareoke Data.
+- One LRCv2 file may have all features - Synced Lyrics + Meaning + Translation + Chords + Kareoke Data.

 ## Storing
 **.lrc2 sidecar file or audio's metadata**